-I grow up poor in a dangerous part of town.
+I grew up poor in a dangerous part of town.
 If you haven’t been there before, you know an area like this as “The Ghetto.”
 I’m partial to calling them “The Projects” or “The Hood.”

 While I accumulated many valuable lessons and perspectives on life, they came at a steep price.
 Say what you want about rich kids, but quality of life matters more than most people want to admit when it comes to raising children.

-Assholes come from all socio-economic backgrounds.
-The only difference is in the hood I can’t be a 16 year old asshole in my new car.
+Assholes come from all socioeconomic backgrounds.
+The only difference is in the hood I can’t be a 16-year-old asshole in my new car.
 At least not one acquired legally.

 The 18 years I spent there were more than enough.
 I learned about human nature, basic survival and how to behave to stay safe in a den of jackals.
-The following is an important lesson from my experience.
+The following is an important lesson I learned from living in the ghetto.

 Being Willing to Fight is More Important Than Actually Fighting

 When I was younger, I thought I had a sign on my back for fights.
 In retrospect, I only fought more than a slightly above-average amount.
 “Slightly above-average” means about once a week.

-There was a pattern.
 One kid found a reason to fight another.
 The target of the aggression responded in one of two ways: he ran or fought.
 In the ghetto, running from a fight is the worst thing you can do.